Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 Duration: 75 minutes

 Now, that your applications have been made ready for high-availability and BCDR you will now simulate their capabilities.
-First, you will Failover the **Azure IaaS environment** from your **Primary** to **Secondary** Region.
+First, you will failover the **Azure IaaS environment** from your **Primary** to **Secondary** region.
 Next, you will migrate the **On-Premises** environment to Azure.
 The **PaaS** environment will be tested to ensure that failing over the database doesn't cause an outage to the application.
 Finally, you will failback the Azure IaaS environment from the **Secondary** site to the **Primary** site.

 ### Task 1: Failover Azure IaaS region to region